When is it Too Cold to Fish For Catfish?

 Do catfish still bite when it’s cold outside?

-I talk about this in depth in my ultimate guide for catfishing, but yes, catfish still bite when it’s cold outside.
+I talk about this in depth in my ultimate guide for winter fishing for catfishing, but yes, catfish still bite when it’s cold outside.
 No question about it.
 Yes, you can fish for catfish in the winter.
 No question about it.

 Let’s think about this for a second before jumping the gun.